just-noticeable/farce/patterns-of-derelict-behaviours-among-state-sponsored-entities-in-india.md

 	- [The Word (Logos | Λόγος)](https://en.wikipedia.org/wiki/Logos_(Christianity)).

-The Law is referred by the above mentioned names in various cultures since antiquity, in the ontic sense that God within God's godly self, *is* the law, that human beings must abide by and regard as being perpetually inviolate, irrespective of human experiences and intellectual discussions.
+The Law is referred by the above mentioned names in various cultures since antiquity, in the ontic sense that God within God's godly self, *is* the law.
+As such, conscientious human beings must abide by, and regard The Law as being perpetually inviolate, irrespective of human experiences and intellectual discussions.

 The Ultimate Judge, is also known as ["al-ʿAdl" (ٱلْعَدْلُ)](https://en.wikipedia.org/wiki/Names_of_God_in_Islam#al-Tirmidhi's_list), which is one of the magnificent names of The Truth, and the Lord of the Worlds (al-Haqu waRabbu alealamin | <span lang="ar" dir="rtl">الحق ورب العالمين</span>).